Student-centric advice and objective recommendations

 How Much Do College Applications Cost?

 At this point in your college search, you’re aware of the price of college itself.
 But it’s vital to know that most schools also charge you just to apply.
-College application costs can be pricey: While some schools don’t have application fees, the average fee is $43, according to US News & World Report.
-Some schools, such as Stanford University, charge nearly $100 to apply!
+College application costs can be pricey: While some schools don’t have application fees, some private universities such as Stanford charge nearly $100 to apply.
+Most schools offer fee waivers if students have financial need–more on that later in the article!

-According to a survey from the National Association of College Admission Counseling, 36% of high school students applied to more than 7 colleges.
-This means that application fees can really add up for many students.
+The College Board suggests students should be applying to 5 to 8 colleges to ensure that a student is accepted into a suitable institution.
+However, this means that application fees can really add up for many students.
 In this article, we explore the reasons for application fees, how you pay them, and more importantly, how you can avoid paying college applications costs if you cannot afford to do so.

 Don’t miss: Scholarships360’s free scholarship search tool